Campbelli Dwarf Hamster Information

 Health of the Campbelli Dwarf Hamster

-The biggest problem with Campbelli Dwarf Hamsters is diabetes.
-Unfortunately, many bloodlines in the Netherlands have been affected by this and the animals have become prone to developing diabetes.
+The biggest problem with Campbelli Dwarf hamsters is diabetes.
+Unfortunately, many bloodlines in the Netherlands have been affected by this and the animals have become susceptible to developing diabetes.
 In addition, we regularly see dental problems, Parkinson's (tremors) and skin problems.
-In connection with the dental problems, we recommend that you check them regularly in order to discover any dental problems in time.
+In connection with dental problems, we recommend that you check them regularly to detect any dental problems in time.

-If you have the following symptoms, it is advisable to consult a veterinarian:
+If you have the following symptoms, it is wise to consult a veterinarian

 Drooling, moist nose and eyes, protruding teeth, not eating, losing weight, eating foreign materials that are softer than the food.